PeaBeeJay/ess-helm-script/README.md

 I recommend renting a VPS online for your server so if you have a local power or internet outage, other members can still use the server.
 I run my server on my own local hardware, but renting a cheap VPS online is probably the better way to go.
-The server can run on minimum spec of 2 CPU cores and 2 GB of memory.
+The server can run on minimum spec of 2 CPU cores and 2 GB of memory, 4 GB is recommended, and you should have more of each the more users you intend to be using the server at the same time.

+The script assumes you are running as root.

 ## This script will: